Article • 27 min read

 2. Delayed order email template

-Though it’s best to proactively advise the customer of the delay before the expected delivery date, you may not catch every one.
+Though it’s best to proactively advise the customer of the delay before the expected delivery date, you may not catch every case.
 If an unhappy customer reaches out to complain about a delayed order, track their package and send an email explaining its status right away.

 Dear [Customer Name],